 Esperanza is the Spanish word for hope.
-Esperanza is also a ladybug; Legend has it when in contact, it will bring you luck.
+Esperanza is also a Central American Katydid bug; Legend has it when in contact, it will bring you luck.

 Nicholas is currently attending school at PCC for his transfer degree, then, he plans to transfer to PSU for Environmental Engineering.
 His trip with Carpe Mundi has turned his focus from engineering, and guided him to a more specific field of engineering.
 He wants to focus his studies and passion on permaculture design.
 He was inspired by Bona Fide, a Nicaraguan Permaculture farm, and plans to save money so he can return and take their course to expand on his knowledge of the ethics and principles of permaculture and sustainability.
 Carpe Mundi has opened his eyes to the privileges that he has in the U.S. In which, he is grateful for his education abroad, as it has encouraged him to invest more time on his passions and volunteering opportunities that helps his community and surrounding neighborhoods.
 Nicholas currently resides in Portland.

 "I am finishing my cultural anthropology degree while working for Portland parks and rec.
 After graduation I plan to backpack a bit in Europe, then move back to Costa Rica and work with the indigenous Bribri community."
 Betty is 20 years old and currently co-enrolled at PSU and PCC Cascade.
 She enjoys spending quality time with loved ones and exploring new places.
 She was born in Costa Rica and speaks Spanish.